manganganath/mlflow-genai-book/README.md

-# Mastering MLflow for Large Language Models on Databricks
+# Mastering MLflow for LLMs on Databricks

 ---

-**Preface**
+# Preface

+- **Why This Book Was Written**
-- What to Expect from This Book
+- **What to Expect from This Book**
-- The Evolving AI & LLM Landscape
+- **The Evolving AI & LLM Landscape**
-- How to Use This Book & the Public GitHub Repository
+- **How to Use This Book & the Public GitHub Repository**

 ---

-**Chapter 1: Introduction to MLflow for LLMs on Databricks**
+# Chapter 1: Introduction to MLflow for LLMs on Databricks

-1.1 Overview of MLflow
+## 1.1 Overview of MLflow
+- Why Use MLflow
-&nbsp;&nbsp;&nbsp;&nbsp;- Components and Capabilities
+- Components and Capabilities
-&nbsp;&nbsp;&nbsp;&nbsp;- Open Source vs. Databricks Implementations
+- Open Source vs. Databricks Implementations

-1.2 Why MLflow for LLMs?
+## 1.2 Why MLflow for LLMs?
-&nbsp;&nbsp;&nbsp;&nbsp;- Challenges in LLM Integration
+- Challenges in LLM Integration
-&nbsp;&nbsp;&nbsp;&nbsp;- How MLflow Alleviates Complexity
+- How MLflow Alleviates Complexity

-1.3 Introducing the Super Use-Case: HR Policy Chatbot
+## 1.3 Introducing the Super Use-Case: HR Policy Chatbot
-&nbsp;&nbsp;&nbsp;&nbsp;- Use-Case Overview
+- Use-Case Overview
-&nbsp;&nbsp;&nbsp;&nbsp;- Key Requirements and Objectives
+- Key Requirements and Objectives
+- Breakdown of the Use Case to Different Chapters

+## 1.4 Conclusion

 ---

-**Chapter 2: Core Components of MLflow for LLM Applications**
+# Chapter 2: Core Components of MLflow for LLM Applications

-2.1 MLflow Tracking
+## 2.1 MLflow Tracking
-&nbsp;&nbsp;&nbsp;&nbsp;- Logging Parameters, Metrics, and Artifacts
+- Logging Parameters, Metrics, and Artifacts
-&nbsp;&nbsp;&nbsp;&nbsp;- Managing Predictions and Trace Data
+- Managing Experiments

-2.2 MLflow Projects
+## 2.2 MLflow Projects
+- Environment Dependencies
-&nbsp;&nbsp;&nbsp;&nbsp;- Structuring and Running ML Projects (with LLM focus)
+- Structuring and Running ML Projects

-2.3 MLflow Models and the Model Registry
+## 2.3 MLflow Models
-&nbsp;&nbsp;&nbsp;&nbsp;- Packaging LLMs as PyFuncs
-&nbsp;&nbsp;&nbsp;&nbsp;- Deployment Considerations in the HR Policy Chatbot Context
+- Logging Models with Different Flavors
+- Natively Supported Model Flavors
+- MLflow Model Artifacts

+## 2.4 Model Registry
+- Model Registry in UC
+- Model Versioning
-&nbsp;&nbsp;&nbsp;&nbsp;- Managing Model Lifecycles and Versioning
+- Managing Model Lifecycles

+## 2.5 Conclusion

 ---

-**Chapter 3: Prompt Engineering with MLflow**
+# Chapter 3: Prompt Engineering with MLflow

-3.1 The Art and Science of Prompt Engineering
+## 3.1 The Art and Science of Prompt Engineering
-&nbsp;&nbsp;&nbsp;&nbsp;- Importance for LLM Performance
+- Importance for LLM Performance
-&nbsp;&nbsp;&nbsp;&nbsp;- Strategies and Techniques
+- Strategies and Techniques of Prompting (Most common ones)

-3.2 MLflow Prompt Engineering UI
+## 3.2 MLflow Prompt Engineering UI
-&nbsp;&nbsp;&nbsp;&nbsp;- Features and Capabilities
+- Features and Capabilities
-&nbsp;&nbsp;&nbsp;&nbsp;- Hands-On Example: Iterating HR Policy Prompts
+- Hands-On Example: Iterating HR Policy Prompts

-3.3 Iterative Development & Optimization
+## 3.3 Iterative Development & Optimization
-&nbsp;&nbsp;&nbsp;&nbsp;- Best Practices for Continuous Improvement
+- Best Practices for Continuous Improvement
-&nbsp;&nbsp;&nbsp;&nbsp;- Tracking Iterations with MLflow
+- Tracking Iterations with MLflow

+## 3.4 Conclusion & Best Practices

 ---

-**Chapter 4: Evaluating LLMs within MLflow**
-4.1 Understanding LLM Evaluation Challenges
-&nbsp;&nbsp;&nbsp;&nbsp;- Limitations of Traditional Metrics
-&nbsp;&nbsp;&nbsp;&nbsp;- Use-Case Specific Considerations for Chatbots

-4.2 Leveraging the `mlflow.evaluate()` API
-&nbsp;&nbsp;&nbsp;&nbsp;- Standard Metrics for LLMs
-&nbsp;&nbsp;&nbsp;&nbsp;- Custom Scoring Plugins

-4.3 Comparative Analysis: Foundational Models, Providers, and Prompts
-&nbsp;&nbsp;&nbsp;&nbsp;- Evaluating Retriever Components
-&nbsp;&nbsp;&nbsp;&nbsp;- Evaluation for Retrieval Augmented Generation (RAG)
+# Chapter 4: Building and Tracking a Simple Chain

+## 4.1 Architecting a Simple Chain for LLM Applications
+- Overview of the Chaining Approach
+- Integrating with Databricks Foundation Model API
+- Integrating Vector Indexes

+## 4.2 Implementing MLflow Tracking
+- Logging Interactions and Configurations
+- Model Signatures, Input and Output Formats
+- Logging Model as Code
+- Logging Chain as Code
+- Registering Model in Unity Catalog

+## 4.3 Conclusion & Best Practices

 ---

-**Chapter 5: Building a Simple Chain for the HR Policy Chatbot**
-5.1 Architecting a Simple Chain for LLM Applications
+# Chapter 5: Deep Dive into MLflow Tracing for LLMs

+## 5.1 Understanding Tracing in MLflow
+- Concepts and Importance for LLMs
-&nbsp;&nbsp;&nbsp;&nbsp;- Overview of the Chain-of-Thought Approach
+- Overview of Trace Data and Schemas
+- Debugging and Performance Insights

+## 5.2 Automated Tracing with GenAI Libraries
-&nbsp;&nbsp;&nbsp;&nbsp;- Integrating Tracking and Artifacts
+- Integrating with LangChain, OpenAI, LlamaIndex, and AutoGen

-5.2 Implementing MLflow Tracking and Tracing
+## 5.3 Manual and Low-Level Tracing APIs
-&nbsp;&nbsp;&nbsp;&nbsp;- Logging Interactions and Configurations
+- High-Level Fluent APIs: Decorators and Context Managers
+- Low-Level Client APIs for Fine-Grained Control

+## 5.4 Best Practices for Trace Data Management
-&nbsp;&nbsp;&nbsp;&nbsp;- Debugging and Performance Insights
+- Debugging, Performance Monitoring, and Insights

-5.3 Evaluating the Retriever and RAG Components
-&nbsp;&nbsp;&nbsp;&nbsp;- Practical Considerations in the Chatbot Use-Case
+## 5.5 Conclusion & Best Practices

 ---

-**Chapter 6: Advanced ChatModels, Agents, and Custom PyFuncs**
-6.1 Developing Custom ChatModels with MLflow
-&nbsp;&nbsp;&nbsp;&nbsp;- Wrapping Local LLM Providers
-&nbsp;&nbsp;&nbsp;&nbsp;- Advanced Features: Tracing and Configuration Management

-6.2 Implementing Tool-Calling Models and Agents
-&nbsp;&nbsp;&nbsp;&nbsp;- Building Agents with Integrated Tools
-&nbsp;&nbsp;&nbsp;&nbsp;- Case Study: Extending the HR Chatbot with External Data Lookups
+# Chapter 6: Evaluating LLMs within MLflow

+## 6.1 Understanding LLM Evaluation Challenges
+- Limitations of Traditional Metrics
+- Components: What can be evaluated (chart)

+## 6.2 Offline / Online Evaluation
+- Human Evaluation
+- Offline Evaluation
+- Online Evaluation

+## 6.3 Evaluating the Retriever
+- Why Evaluate Retrieval?
+- Validation Dataset for Retrieval Evaluation
+- Retriever Metrics

+## 6.4 Evaluating the LLM chain
+- LLM as a Judge
+- LLM Chains
+- Interpreting Evaluation Results
+- RAG Metrics (RAG != Chain)
+- Standard Metrics for LLMs
-&nbsp;&nbsp;&nbsp;&nbsp;- Evaluating Agent Performance with Custom Metrics
+- Custom Scoring Metrics

-6.3 Packaging and Deploying Advanced LLMs as Custom PyFuncs
-&nbsp;&nbsp;&nbsp;&nbsp;- Code Organization and Best Practices
+## 6.5 Conclusion & Best Practices
-&nbsp;&nbsp;&nbsp;&nbsp;- Integration into the HR Policy Chatbot
-&nbsp;&nbsp;&nbsp;&nbsp;- Managing Dependencies and Model Upgrades

 ---

-**Chapter 7: Unified LLM Integrations with MLflow AI Gateway**
-7.1 Overview of the MLflow AI Gateway
-&nbsp;&nbsp;&nbsp;&nbsp;- Simplifying Provider Interactions
-&nbsp;&nbsp;&nbsp;&nbsp;- Key Benefits and Use Cases

-7.2 MLflow AI Gateway vs. MosaicAI AI Gateway
-&nbsp;&nbsp;&nbsp;&nbsp;- Feature Comparison and Trade-offs
-&nbsp;&nbsp;&nbsp;&nbsp;- When and Why to Choose One Over the Other

-7.3 Provider Swapping and Secure Credential Management
-&nbsp;&nbsp;&nbsp;&nbsp;- Achieving a Consistent API Experience
+# Chapter 7: Advanced ChatModels, Agents, and Custom PyFuncs

+## 7.1 Developing Custom ChatModels with MLflow
+- Why and when to use ChatModels?
+- Wrapping Local LLM Providers
+- Advanced Features: Tracing, Dependencies and Configuration Management

+## 7.2 Implementing Tool-Calling Models and Agents
+- Building Agents with Integrated Tools
+- Case Study: Extending the HR Chatbot with External Data Lookups
+- Tools example: SQL Functions, API Calls, Vector Retrieval…
+- Advanced Features: Tracing, Evaluations

+## 7.3 Packaging and Deploying Advanced LLMs as Custom PyFuncs
+- Deploying to Model Serving
+- Managing Dependencies and Model Versioning

-&nbsp;&nbsp;&nbsp;&nbsp;- Best Practices for Seamless Integration
+## 7.4 Conclusion & Best Practices

 ---

-**Chapter 8: Deep Dive into MLflow Tracing for LLMs**
+# Chapter 8: Operationalizing LLMs with MLflow

-8.1 Understanding Tracing in MLflow
+## 8.1 MLflow roles in LLMOps
-&nbsp;&nbsp;&nbsp;&nbsp;- Concepts and Importance for LLMs
-&nbsp;&nbsp;&nbsp;&nbsp;- Overview of Trace Data and Schemas

-8.2 Automated Tracing with GenAI Libraries
-&nbsp;&nbsp;&nbsp;&nbsp;- Integrating with LangChain, OpenAI, LlamaIndex, and AutoGen

-8.3 Manual and Low-Level Tracing APIs
-&nbsp;&nbsp;&nbsp;&nbsp;- High-Level Fluent APIs: Decorators and Context Managers
-&nbsp;&nbsp;&nbsp;&nbsp;- Low-Level Client APIs for Fine-Grained Control
+- Architecture Flow of MLflow in LLM
+- MLflow components in LLMOps

+## 8.2 Overview of the MLflow AI Gateway
+- MLflow AI Gateway vs. MosaicAI AI Gateway
+- When and Why to Choose One Over the Other

+## 8.3 MLFlow Model Registry for Model Ops
+- Version control
+- Stage / Alias

+## 8.4 Monitoring with MLFlow Metrics
+- Tracing Statistics
+- Model Evaluation Metrics

-8.4 Best Practices for Trace Data Management
+## 8.5 Conclusion & Best Practices
-&nbsp;&nbsp;&nbsp;&nbsp;- Debugging, Performance Monitoring, and Insights

 ---

-**Chapter 9: Conclusion and Future Directions**
+# Chapter 9: Conclusion and Future Directions

-9.1 Recap of the HR Policy Chatbot Journey
+## 9.1 Recap of the HR Policy Chatbot Journey
-&nbsp;&nbsp;&nbsp;&nbsp;- Key Learnings and Outcomes
+- Key Learnings and Outcomes

-9.2 Emerging Trends in LLMs and MLflow
+## 9.2 Emerging Trends in LLMs and MLflow
-&nbsp;&nbsp;&nbsp;&nbsp;- Future Opportunities and Evolving Use Cases
+- Future Opportunities and Evolving Use Cases

-9.3 Contributing and Engaging with the Open-Source Community
+## 9.3 Contributing and Engaging with the Open-Source Community
-&nbsp;&nbsp;&nbsp;&nbsp;- Overview of the Public GitHub Repository
+- Overview of the Public GitHub Repository
-&nbsp;&nbsp;&nbsp;&nbsp;- Next Steps and Final Thoughts
+- Next Steps and Final Thoughts

 ---

-**Appendices**
+# Appendices

-- Appendix A: GitHub Repository Structure and How to Use It
+- **Appendix A:** GitHub Repository Structure and How to Use It
-- Appendix B: Glossary of Key Terms
+- **Appendix B:** Glossary of Key Terms
-- Appendix C: Additional Resources and References
+- **Appendix C:** Additional Resources and References